trimstray/nginx-admins-handbook/doc/RULES.md

   > If you served HTTP and HTTPS with the exact same config (a single server that handles both HTTP and HTTPS requests) NGINX is intelligent enough to ignore the SSL directives if loaded over port 80.

   > I don't like duplicating the rules, but separate `listen` directives is certainly to help you maintain and modify your configuration.
+I always split the configuration if I want to redirect from HTTP to HTTPS.

   > It's useful if you pin multiple domains to one IP address.
-This allows you to attach one listen directive (e.g. if you keep it in the configuration file) to multiple domains configurations.
+This allows you to attach one `listen` directive (e.g. if you keep it in the configuration file) to multiple domains configurations.

   > It may also be necessary to hardcode the domains if you're using HTTPS, because you have to know upfront which certificates you'll be providing.